neondatabase/website/content/docs/manage/database-access.md

 Why does this matter?
 If you create a new role and want to limit access for that role, you should be aware of the default `public` schema access automatically assigned to newly created roles.

-If you want to limit access to the `public` schema for your users, you will have to revoke privileges on the public schema explicitly.
+If you want to limit access to the `public` schema for your users, you have to revoke privileges on the `public` schema explicitly.

 For users of Postgres 14, the SQL statement to revoke the default `CREATE` permission on the `public` schema from the `public` role is as follows: